Elie-Soued/contentfulgroupwork/README.md

 The app delivers the following functionality:

-1. Function 1
-2. Function 2
-3. Function 3
-4. Function 4
-5. Function 5
-6. Function 6
+1. Fetching Data (Posts, Userinfo) from CMS-System contentful.
+2. Displaying all post at once at url /allposts
+3. Displaying top five posts at url /topfiveposts
+4. Display info of the posts regarding user
+5. Filter search by name

 ## Technologies